Luk-kar/Afforestation-Tracker/README.md

 ### 🌴 Afforestation Category Logic

-Details on how data is categorized for afforestation can be found in the: [`app/stages/data_categorization.py`](app/stages/data_categorization.py) file.
+You can find details on how the data is categorized for afforestation in the: [`app/stages/data_categorization.py`](app/stages/data_categorization.py) file.

 ## 🔨 Usage

-The app can be executed by running the `streamlit_app.py` script found within the `app` directory.
+You can execute the app by running the `app/streamlit_app.py` script.

 ```bash
 streamlit run app/streamlit_app.py